SAP-samples/teched2022-IN280/exercises/ex4/readme.md

-# Exercise 4 - Analyze exhausted resources
+# Exercise 4 - Analyze Cloud Integration resources

 In this exercise, we will create track resources of the Cloud Integration tenant as the JMS queues and certificates.